 - Virgin Media

-You can also use the Openreach Postcode Checker to see the progress of the fibre rollout in your area and the technology used.
-If you see there is a “waiting list” for the cabinet you are connected, it means the cabinet is full due to high demand, so you won’t be able to order until additional capacity has been installed.
+Wherever you live, you can use the Openreach Postcode Checker to see the progress of their fibre rollout in your area (if you see there’s a “waiting list” for the cabinet you’re connected to, it means the cabinet is full due to high demand, so you won’t be able to order FTTC until additional capacity has been installed).

 Check if you can upgrade or switch to get fibre broadband

 You can choose to switch broadband providers to upgrade to fibre if you’re not tied into a contract.
-It’s best to check a range of ISPs as not all offer fibre services in every area.
+It’s best to check a range of Internet Service Providers (ISPs) as not all offer fibre services in every area.

-The programme is using a range of solutions including Fibre to the Cabinet (FTTC) and Fibre to the Premise (FTTP) technology.
+Our programme has been using a range of solutions including Fibre to the Cabinet (FTTC) and Fibre to the Premise (FTTP) technology.
 You can choose the fibre services package and speeds you need, regardless of the technology.
 Visit our Fibre Broadband Technologies page for more information.

 Order a fibre package and get connected.

-Once you’ve ordered, your Internet Service Provider will arrange the connection and send you a router, and inform you when it is live with superfast broadband.
+Once you’ve ordered, your Internet Service Provider will arrange the connection and send you a router (if you’ve ordered Fibre to the Cabinet (FTTC)), and inform you when it’s live with superfast broadband.